ozovalihasan/bewevi/README.md

 I developed a catalogue application to list pokemons.
 The project includes the basic features of

 - Listing pokemons with general information
+- Filtering pokemon shown on any page of list(not all Pokemon)
 - Showing any pokemon with details

 The app is using [PokéAPI](https://pokeapi.co/) as API.